cirocosta/estaleiro/docs/talk/README.md

 ```

-## a minimally viable frontend for our container images
+## a minimally viable frontend for our container images - `estaleiro`

 With that idea of what most of our container images are, I went on defining a
 syntax that could represent those concepts, in a way that could satisfy some of
 the requirements that are placed on products trying to ship bits to customers,
 while, at the same time, leaving space for developers to have a good developer
 experience.

 ```